ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/construct-constructor-property.md

 This rule enforces that constructors of classes extending `Construct` have the property names `scope, id` or `scope, id, props`.

 All Construct constructors should have a consistent property naming pattern to maintain uniformity across the codebase.

-Additional parameters after the first three are allowed as long as the first three follow the pattern.
+Note: Additional parameters after the first three are allowed as long as the first three follow the pattern.

 ---